10 Tips for First Time Home Buyers in Connecticut

 #2: The cost of owning a home is more than just the purchase price.

 As if a monthly mortgage payment isn’t enough, there are several monthly fees and expenses you’ll need to be prepared for when you become a homeowner: insurance, property taxes, utilities and maintenance for foundation, painting walls, AC (the annual split system AC repair in Brisbane etc.), to name a few.
+If you don’t have time to paint the house your self hire Industrial Painters to come get the job done.
 When you add them all up, these costs can make owning a home significantly more expensive than renting.
 However, the costs of home ownership are bearable — people pay them every day.
 You may just need to tweak your home buying strategy to bring them in line with your budget.
 Rather than buying the biggest, most expensive house you can afford, considering scaling back the size of the home you shop for to make the whole package more affordable.

 #3: Programs are out there to help first-time buyers.